Lamyaa439/LOVEN/Stage4/LOVEN_app/README.md

      * Communication: Triggering emails via mailer.py when an artist ships a package.
      * Localization: Serving the correct en or ar strings based on the app's request.

-- The Data Layer (MongoDB & Cloud Storage)
+- The Data Layer (PostgreSql & Cloud Storage)
   * Persistent storage for all structured and unstructured data.
   * Key Components:
      * MongoDB: Stores flexible "Documents" for products (painting vs. knitting), user profiles, forum posts, and orders.